As Michigan is called for Biden, tensions and challenges surround the vote-counting process

 Trump has repeatedly assailed the voting process, making baseless claims of fraud, including in a string of Twitter posts since the voting ended, with the outcome unresolved and several states still counting ballots.
-On Wednesday, his campaign announced plans for legal challenges in Michigan and in other key states.
+On Wednesday, his campaign announced plans for legal challenges in Michigan and other key states.

 While the Trump campaign took to court, a vocal group of would-be Republican Party election “challengers” gathered Wednesday afternoon at the TCF Center, a Detroit convention center where votes were being counted, to inveigh against how the process was unfolding.